tonidandel/otelegrafo_/_posts/2022-08-30-uma-cyborg-no-movimento-open-source .md

 [^2]: WinnerL.
 Do Artifacts have politics?
 In ______ .
 1996.
 The Wale and the reactor – A search for limits in an Age of High Technology.
 Chicago: The University of Chicago Press. p.
 19-39.

 [^3]: Bhartiya, S. Meet Karen Sandler, a force in open source.
-CIO from idg: tech News, Analysis, blogs, video (2017).
+CIO from idg: tech News.
+Analysis, blogs, video (2017).
 Disponível em <https://www.cio.com/article/234085/meet-karen-sandler-a-force-in-open-source.html>.
 Acesso em 30 Ago.
 2022.

 [^4]: Com a licença padrão GNU GPL ou GNU General Public Licence.